link to page 1

 duration of its loans, rather than forgive debt repayment,

-which creates long-term financial dependencies.
-In 2017,
+which can create long-term financial dependencies.
+In

-loans, China Merchants Port Holdings Company, Ltd.
+PRC loans, China Merchants Port Holdings Company, Ltd.

 acquired a majority stake in the firm that operates Sri